Transportation safety in the United States: Rail and bus

-Transportation jobs: Commercial drivers and air pilots
+Pilots and drivers

 Driver fatigue is a concern, particularly for commercial drivers.
 Hours of service regulations are issued by the Federal Motor Carrier Safety Administration (FMCSA) and govern the working hours of anyone operating a commercial motor vehicle (CMV) in the United States.
 The relationship between number of hours driven and the percent of commercial truck crashes related to driver fatigue is an exponential relationship.
 (See graph.)

 Although the accident rate per 100 million miles for professional truckers is low, the high number of miles driven by a truck driver makes truck driving a risky occupation.
 Trucking transportation occupations accounted for one quarter of all work-related fatalities in 2015, more than any other U.S. job, according to the U.S. Labor Department's Bureau of Labor Statistics' annual workplace fatality report.
 The fatal injury rate in 2015 was 14.7 per 100,000 full-time equivalent workers in transportation and material moving occupations (which includes both truckers and air transportation workers.)
 This was a significantly lower rate than for workers in farming, fishing, and forestry occupations, but high compared to most other occupation categories.
 The report did not break out the fatal injury rate per 100,000 full-time equivalent workers among aircraft pilots and flight engineers but did note that they had a high fatal injury rate compared to all workers.
 There were 57 fatalities among aircraft pilots and flight engineers in 2015.